Clèmerson Merlin Clève

 Clèmerson Merlin Clève (born November 21, 1958) is a Brazilian jurist, Law school professor, and lawyer.

 One of the most respected constitutionalists in Brazil, he is a full professor of constitutional law at the Federal University of Paraná (UFPR) (undergraduate, LL.M, and J.S.D.).
 Clève is also a full professor of constitutional law and president at the Autonomous University Center of Brazil (UniBrasil), and a visiting professor at Universidad Pablo de Olavide – Máster Universitario en Derechos Humanos, Interculturalidad y Desarrollo (LL.M) and Doctorado en Ciencias Jurídicas y Políticas (J.S.D.)
 (Sevilla, España).
 Clève also works as the institutional leader of the UFPR's 'Center of Constitutional Investigations' (NINC-UFPR).

 Clève completed his university studies at Federal University of Paraná Law School in 1980 and his LLM at the Federal University of Santa Catarina in 1983, and his JSD in public law at the Faculté de Droit of the Université catholique de Louvain in Belgium in 1985, and at the Pontifical Catholic University of São Paulo in 1992.
 He became the first full professor of constitutional law at the Federal University of Paraná in 1992, with a thesis entitled "Judicial review in Brazilian Law", a classic in the Brazilian juridical literature.

 Clève is also a member of the Academy of Juridical Literature of Paraná (Chair n.
 40), and a member of the International Association of Constitutional Law.
 Clève is member of several editorial boards on specialized constitutional law reviews.
 Acting as an attorney and a legal adviser, his firm is based on the city of Curitiba, Paraná, Brazil.

-In February, March, April, June 2015, and in January, 2017 his name showed up several times in the Brazilian press as a likely candidate for a nomination to the Supreme Federal Court.
+In February, March, April, and June 2015, and in January 2017 his name showed up several times in the Brazilian press as a likely candidate for a nomination to the Supreme Federal Court.

-In 2017, Clève was quoted in the press as the academic supervisor of Sérgio Moro and João Pedro Gebran Neto, judges in Operation Car Wash cases, at the Master in Constitutional Law of Federal University of Paraná Graduate Program.
+In 2017, Clève was quoted in the press as the academic supervisor of Sergio Moro and João Pedro Gebran Neto, judges in Operation Car Wash cases, at the Master in Constitutional Law of Federal University of Paraná Graduate Program.

 Clève was nominated for the Prêmio Jabuti in Juridical Literature 2015 for his book Fundamental Rights and Constitutional Jurisdiction.